Are you layering your Google audiences?

 But with so many options available, it only makes sense to combine the most effective methods to support your goals and reach your Google audience.

-And Google Ads makes the process simple.
+Luckily, Google Ads makes the process simple.